 Do I qualify for a payment holiday?

-They’re also available to buy-to-let landlords whose tenants have been financially affected by the coronavirus.
+They’re also available to buy-to-let landlords whose tenants have been financially affected by coronavirus.
 Landlords who take payment holidays are expected to pass on this relief to their tenants.

 Homeowners who are in arrears on their mortgage should contact their lender, which will review any changes to their circumstances and discuss their options.

-Do I need to have the coronavirus?
+Do I need to have had coronavirus to apply?

-Payment holidays are available to any homeowners who are concerned about their ability to meet their mortgage repayments, for example due to a loss of work or other changes in their circumstances.
+Payment holidays are available to any homeowners who are concerned about their ability to meet their mortgage repayments, for example, due to a loss of work or other changes in their circumstances.